reactchartjs/react-chartjs-2/README.md

 # react-chartjs-2

 React wrapper for [Chart.js 2](http://www.chartjs.org/docs/#getting-started)
-Open for PR's and contributions!
+Open for PRs and contributions!

 # UPDATE to 2.x
 As of 2.x we have made chart.js a peer dependency for greater flexibility.
 Please add chart.js as a dependency on your project to use 2.x.
 Currently, 2.4.x is the recommended version of chart.js to use.